ivaylokenov/AspNet.Mvc.TypedRouting/README.md

 // Half a second for 5000 links is still OK for an average
 // web application (thank you, C#) but this can be improved quite easily.
 // * This is because expressions have to be compiled to examine the actual values behind the parameters,
-// * while the anonymous objects are cached internally by the MVC. urlHelper.Action("Action", "My", new { id, text }); // ~8 ms
+// * while the anonymous objects are cached internally by the MVC framework. urlHelper.Action("Action", "My", new { id, text }); // ~8 ms
 urlHelper.Action<MyController>(c => c.Action(id, text)); // ~499 ms